 For those who travel abroad or make international purchases, the Rapid Rewards Premier could be a better card.
 It has a $99 annual fee each year, but does NOT charge foreign transaction fees.
 That could easily save you the $30 price difference, and the card also offers a larger anniversary bonus of 6,000 Rapid Rewards points.

 For everyone interested in the Companion Pass, I would highly recommend the new Rapid Rewards Priority card.
-It has the largest annual fee ($149), but includes an annual $75 statement credit for Southwest Airlines purchases, 4 upgraded boardings to A1-A15 each year, no foreign transaction fees, 20% back on flight drinks and in-flight wifi, and an anniversary bonus of 7,5000 Rapid Rewards points.
+It has the largest annual fee ($149), but includes an annual $75 statement credit for Southwest Airlines purchases, 4 upgraded boardings to A1-A15 each year, no foreign transaction fees, 20% back on flight drinks and in-flight wifi, 40,000 bonus points after spending $1,000 on purchases, and an anniversary bonus of 7,500 Rapid Rewards points.

 Since you’d presumably be flying with Southwest Airlines much more often with a Companion Pass, you could easily find the most value in these perks.
 The upgraded boardings alone are valued around $20 each, so between the $75 statement credit and $80 value in upgraded boardings, the card’s perks are already worth more than the $149 annual fee.

 - Anyone who travels most frequently with the same person (since switching your designated “companion” has limitations)